 Table of Contents

 StockSharp provides a set of high-level APIs to simplify working with common tasks in trading strategies.
-These interfaces allow you to write cleaner code, focusing on trading logic rather than technical details.
+These interfaces allow writing cleaner code that focuses on trading logic rather than technical details.

 Simplified Subscription Management

-High-level methods for working with subscriptions hide the complexities of managing subscription lifecycles and data processing.
+High-level methods for working with subscriptions hide the complexities of managing subscription lifecycle and data processing.

 SubscribeCandles Method